apollographql/runtime-testing-framework/docs/src/framework/command-providers.md

 # Command providers

-_Command Providers_ are the core executable element making up RTF Test Plans.
-They allow you, the user, to specify how a given command should be run and what resources it needs in order to do so.
+Command Providers are the core executable element of RTF Test Plans.
+They specify how a command runs and what resources it needs.
+[Environment][0] and [Scenario][1] configurations are Command Providers with defined execution semantics.
-Both the [Environment][0] and [Scenario][1] configuration files are simply ways of defining Command Providers with known semantics for RTF to execute alongside templating variables that can be used to customise how that command is run.

 The configuration for a Command Provider consists of three top level sections: